rbarbazz/pals/README.md

 ## Download and Install

-You can download the APK file from the releases page.
+You can download the APK file from the Releases page.

 In the future, I might release Pals on the Google Play Store for easier installation.